sarathsreedharan/icaps2024.github.io/content/program/workshops/weep.md

 * **PbFCEGAR: Pre-refined by Facts Counterexample-Guided Abstraction Refinement**
   Martín Pozo, Álvaro Torralba and Carlos Linares López

+## Workshop Schedule
+- [09:00 - 09:15] Opening Remarks
+- [09:15 - 10:00] - Session 1
+    Invited talk by Erez Karpas
+    “Looking for Serendipity – Where (Some) Research Questions Come From?”

+- [10:00 - 10:30] - Coffee Break (get your caffeine fix)

+- [10:30 - 12:00] - Session 2
+- [10:30 - 11:15] - Presentations
+- [11:15 - 12:00] - Panel Discussion: Challenges and opportunities involved in communicating research efforts that did not turn out as successful as intended.

 ## Topics of Interest